 If you are serving a smaller group this year, then a roast turkey breast is a beautiful alternative to my slow-roasted turkey.
 A simple holiday recipe that you are just going to love!

 Quickly Jump to:

 A turkey crown is also known as a bone in turkey breast.
 It is the double breast of the turkey still attached to the bone but with the legs and wings removed.

-This makes it quicker to cook and much easier to prepare and cook, as you don’t have to worry about the breast drying out before the legs are cooked!
+This makes a turkey crown easier to prepare and much quicker and easier to cook, as you don't have to worry about the breast drying out before the legs are cooked!

 The other advantage to a bone in turkey breast is it is much smaller, so you shouldn't have any problems fitting it in the oven or a standard roasting tin!

 Brining a bone in turkey breast/turkey crown

 Brining is a simple process that will transform your turkey!

 It involves soaking the turkey breast in a saltwater solution.
 During this process, the turkey will absorb moisture and salt, meaning it ends up juicy and well seasoned.
 Plus, the salt helps to break down the protein strands, which makes the breast even more tender.

 Since we are using a turkey breast, you'll find you can do this in a large saucepan and store it in the refrigerator.